 9. Where are the Discovery Success Centers located?

 Dickinson and Newing Communities | Chenango-Champlain Collegiate Center (C4)

 10. How can I find out more information on the Discovery Program?

-Stop by the Discovery Center Main Office, located in Mountainview Community, Appalachian Hall, G02A, visit email@example.com or ask any of the Discovery Advisors.
+Stop by one of the Success Centers listed above or the administrative offices located in the Mountainview Community, Appalachian Hall room 104, contact us by email: firstname.lastname@example.org or ask any of the Discovery Advisors.